danmrc/RationalExpectations.jl/README.md

 # RationalExpectations.jl

-Routines to solve Rational Expectation models in Julia.
+Routines to solve Rational Expectation models in Julia 1.0.

 This is under development.
 I am pretty much following the excellent _Economic Dynamics in Discrete Time_ by Jianjun Miao.